Sweet and sour sauce is one of the most sought after items in Chinese cuisine, whether it’s serviced with chicken, pork or prawns.

 Chinese New Year is not only celebrated in China but in Chinese communities throughout the world.
 In honor of the Chinese New Year a Manchester restaurant made an extraordinary dish, called the world’s most expensive stir fry.

 Containing 500g (1lb) of infamous wagyu beef as well as lobster tails, it is certainly not your average stir fry.
 It also includes Shimeji mushrooms, a gold label whiskey sauce and black truffle oil infused rice make up the dish.
-Sounds like perfection to me!
+Sounds like perfect chinese buffet stirling to me!

 The cost of the ingredients based on a serving for two people comes in at a whopping £437.25.
 The stir fry was cooked, filmed and served up to attending press and bloggers on Monday afternoon at Sweet Mandarin restaurant.
 If you a curious to find out more about that, you can check out this video.

-If, on the other hand, you are looking for are slightly more cost efficient meal that you can make at home, the Hong Kong-style sweet and sour chicken is worth a whirl.
+If, on the other hand, you are looking for are slightly more cost efficient meal that you can make at home, the Hong Kong-style/cantonese style sweet and sour chicken is worth a whirl.

 what is Hong Kong-style sweet and sour chicken?